 What are the signs and symptoms of narcolepsy?

-- Sleep paralysis: You are unable to move or speak when you fall asleep or first wake up.
+- Not being able to move or speak when you fall asleep or first wake up (sleep paralysis)

 How is narcolepsy diagnosed?

-Your caregiver will ask about your symptoms and examine you.
-Tell him about your sleep history and what triggers your sleep attacks.
+Your healthcare provider will ask about your symptoms and examine you.
+Tell him or her about your sleep history and what triggers your sleep attacks.

-- Polysomnography: This a sleep study that records your brain activity, oxygen level, and body movements while you sleep.
+- Polysomnography is a sleep study that records your brain activity, oxygen level, and body movements while you sleep.